tarikh03/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 - Create, edit or delete [TDM roles](10_environment_roles_tab.md) and define permissions per role.
 - Attach users to TDM roles.

-Note that Environment Owners cannot add or delete an environment and cannot add or remove Environment Owners from the environment.
+Environment Owners cannot add or delete an environment and cannot add or remove Environment Owners from the environment.

 ## Tester User

-Testers can create and execute extract or load tasks based on their TDM role.
+A Tester User can create, execute, and extract or load tasks based on their TDM role.

 ## Permission Groups Mapping